 Since I already understood the cause, she when over what I can do to fix the problem.
 Now you maybe be thinking, how can you decrease the amount of androgen the body is making and secreting.
 The short answer is you cannot.
 But what the dermatologist taught were techniques to limit the number of breakouts and control the spread of infection on the skin.

 The 5 need to know acne advice from a dermatologist.

 There are many techniques used over many different cultures to treat acne.
-As a medical professional, I understand the importance of good advice for proper skincare.
-So much so I decided to compile 4 of the best pieces of advice I recieved about treating my acne
+As a medical professional, I understand the importance of good advice for proper skin care.
+So much so I decided to compile 4 of the best pieces of advice I received about treating my acne.

 1. Wash the skin twice daily with lukewarm water.

 Washing is the most fundamental start to any cleaning process.
 According to the American Academy of Dermatology, you should wash your face twice daily especially after sweating.
 Use lukewarm water instead of hot or cold water.

 Im sure you understand why washing after sweating and with lukewarm water is important.
 But let's analyze the importance.
 First, washing physically removes sweat, dirt, dead cells, and excessive residue of sebum from the skin surface.
 And you know what happens when you sweat while wearing hats and helmets.